SmartTokenLabs/TokenScript/doc/design_paper.md

 Any party is able to render and apply functions to the token using Tokenscript, including entities like generic marketplaces, user-agents and 3rd party apps.
 We call these parties "context" in general.

-### Why Tokenscript

-With the first example demonstrated, we use the opportunity to articulate why Tokenscript is needed, over the current prevailing way of providing asset access with a host DApp.
-We argue that the currently prevailing method is not suitable for creating a frictionless market, while Tokenscript could, by providing reasons in the areas of *interoperability*, *scalability* and *security*.

-#### Interoperability:

-Suppose a property guru named Peter wishes to create a website called "Peter's Pride Asset", where he selects the best properties available on the market.
-He can create a listing of those properties with rich information of the current price, location, age of the building and even photos, which the users can purchase with a click.
-There is no reason that he needs permission to do so because the data of those tokens are on the blockchain and the transaction of those tokens requires no middlemen.
-However, he would need to obtain the knowledge local to how to render the token on his website, like how to get the expiration of a token from its holding smart contract.
-If the underlying smart contract has gone through changes, like adding an attribute (e.g. council rate), his website would need to upgrade.

-Similarly, the transaction rule might be updated to require the buyer to submit an identity attestation as part of a purchase.
-Without a speedy upgrade, his users would submit transactions not conforming and get rejected later in the blockchain.
-In the end, he would resort to passing the rendering and trading of the token to the Dapp tied to this token, returning to a centralised status and limit the innovation and competition in this space.

-In a similar fashion, suppose an investors' forum where the members are allowed to login using their 1% property token, the rendering of the token, under each post, would need to be sourced from the Dapp tied to the token, since it's too much work for a forum to render the token and keep the code updated.
-Such sourcing would require permission and might be tied to the availability of that Dapp.

-#### Scalability

-Horizontally, the same type of asset might have its token instances across multiple networks like Plasma Chains.
-A buyer is likely to be interested only in assets in Australia, and therefore only connected to the Australian 1% Property network.
-It can be difficult to have an all-knowing node to provided rendered token information for all existing tokens, especially if a network is designed with privacy in mind.
-Therefore, to scale, the knowledge about the token (Tokenscript) must be detached from the access to the token.

-Vertically - by speaking *vertical*, we mean to build upward, to building structured transactions using a token transaction or creating structured tokens on top of a token.
-Such transaction and token access the component tokens.
-For example, if we desire a token which is made up from 1% property tokens risk-distributed over a sample of 100 global cities, a system that can manipulate such a token must be built with the knowledge about member tokens.
-It again cannot depend on the availability, security and openness of the original Dapp tied to that asset.
-Tokenscript would work in the middle for the making of such tokens.

-If we follow the example of Peter's Pride Property website as a Hello World example, it might need the user to submit a transaction not only purchase a token, but also tips Peter in the meanwhile.
-If only the token's issuer's DAPP knows how to assemble a token purchase transaction, this will be impractical for Peter.

-The vertical stack naturally can be a lot more complicated than this, even in simple scenarios.
-You will see one revealed in an e-commerce story in the "Integrate the web" section of this chapter.

-#### Security

-It is impractical to improvise a schema where every transaction the user might sign is rendered in a user-readable format.
-It's easy to start with such an effort with a transaction visualiser tool, interpreting an enigmatic transaction payload to the user, similar to Linux's `identify(1)` command, but ultimately the system integration and UX needs would surpass what a dictionary style transaction visualiser can do.

-Take the 1% property token as an example; a confirmation might look like this: You are going to purchase 1% of property #802820 with 45 Ethers, are you sure?

-The user will be unsure if the glass ceiling designer 2-bedroom house he is watching is #802820.

-A dictionary based translation visualiser cannot go further because correctly rendering the property token requires more than word processing.
-This limit is easily hit even without introducing integration scenarios in the "Integrate the web" section of this chapter.

-Eventually, a transaction is generated with code, and the user would have to delegate the trust to the code.
-In a user's words, I am accessing the website tied to this token, so I will trust that this transaction I am signing is generated for the intention I have while using the site.
-This is a broken trust model, a regression to the TLS model of trusting the site instead of the content.

-Tokenscript is designed to separate token rendering code, and transaction generating code and package them into its container, signed by a party that the user is likely to trust (often, signed by the same key used for deploying a smart contract).
-There are a few trust levels, which we will detail in later chapters.

-A user who is purchasing a 1% property token from Peter's Pride Property recommendation website can be supplied with a rendering and transaction package, signed by the same group of people who created the holding contract of such tokens.
-Therefore the user can purchase assets from any website with a similar level of trust, or purchase it from a WeChat or Facebook private message and know it is the real token being rendered and transacted.

 ## Payment side example: DAI token